dmeditor/doc/reference/useEditorStore.md

 ## Hook useEditorStore

-useEditorStore is a global state management hook where widget developer can use for getting/updating block data.
+`useEditorStore` is a global state management hook where widget developer can use for getting/updating block data.

 ### selected block information

-### Load data

 ### Data manipulation
 #### getSelectedBlock